 Blessing – we remain standing for the final prayer.

-We have occasional family services when we are joined by the Brownies, Rainbows, Cubs, Beavers and Scouts.
+We have occasional family services when we are joined by the Brownies, Cubs, and Beavers.
 The worship for these services is more informal and aimed at the children.

 We meet every Sunday morning.
 Our worship begins at 10.30am and usually ends about 11.30am.
-On one Sunday of every month we serve tea and coffee after the service in the Lecture Room.
+Typically, on the second Sunday of the month we serve tea and coffee after the service in the Lecture Room.
 This is accessed through the door between the choir stalls, (in front of the organ), and the steps to the pulpit.

 Communion is held on the first Sunday of the month.
 The congregation remain seated for Communion and are served by an Elder with the bread and wine.
-When all have been served, the Minister leads us in eating the bread and drinking the wine together.
+The minister/leader will leads us in eating the bread and drinking the wine.
 Communion is open to all who believe in the Lord Jesus.
 If you do not want to take part, just indicate this to the Elder who comes to serve you.